The challenges of knowledge management in a post-pandemic world

 The rapid decentralization of the workforce and the need to accommodate people working from home created other challenges for employers in 2020.

 For many employees, the last three years brought about a major change in their attitude about work.
 It provided people with a rare opportunity to spend more time at home with loved ones, eliminate a daily commute and time to consider the bigger picture of their life.
 As employees became used to working remotely, so too did their expectation that flexible working arrangements would continue.

 Not only has this placed ongoing strain on corporate systems and knowledge management processes as previously outlined, but it has also created a more transient and transactional workforce.

 Businesses are now contending with two fundamental HR issues - The Great Resignation and the Quiet Quitting phenomenon.

 Robin Boomer, Director of Advisory at Gartner, said in an HRM article, “People are recalibrating what’s important to them, and placing less priority on their work in relation to other things that are important in their life, such as their family, their geographical location, their avocations, and the part of the country or the world that they want to live in.”

-These new HR challenges combined with the ways in which remote working has changed the dynamics of the workforce, all point to the reality that organisations need to build in more resilience.
-Leaders need to recognise that it is their responsibility to make sure that their business remains resilient in the event that people leave.
+These new HR challenges combined with the ways in which remote working has changed the dynamics of the workforce, all point to the reality that organizations need to build in more resilience.
+Leaders need to recognize that it is their responsibility to make sure that their business remains resilient in the event that people leave.

 So many businesses focus on staff acquisition and retention - but neglect to manage their corporate knowledge in a way that reflects its inherent value.

-If you'd like to discuss how you're systematising your corporate knowledge, chat with our team today.
+If you'd like to discuss how you're systematizing your corporate knowledge, chat with our team today.